Đīvālī - A Festival of Light & Happiness

 On BhāEE Đūj, sisters put kum·kum on their brothers' forehead.
 Sisters pray for their brothers' long life.
 Brothers give gifts to their sisters.
 If you think your sister will be happy talking to you, give her a call.

 The Đīvālī season finally ends with Ŧulasī Pūjā (तुलसी पूजा), on the eleventh day (Ekāđashī) or the twelfth day (Đwāđashī) of the Indian lunar month Kārŧik.
-You may celebrate this if you have missed out the main festival!
-You can simply have/make sweets.
+You may have/make sweets if you have missed out the main festival!
 If you have a bāsil (ŧulasī) plant do some decorations around it!